cashier-go/cashier/README.md

 - `tls_cert` : string.
 Path to the TLS cert.
 - `port` : int.
 Port to listen on.
 - `cookie_secret`: string.
 Authentication key for the session cookie.
+- `http_logfile`: string.
+Path to the HTTP request log.
+Logs are written in the [Common Log Format](https://en.wikipedia.org/wiki/Common_Log_Format).
+If not set logs are written to stderr.

 ### auth
 - `provider` : string.
 Name of the oauth provider.
 At present the only valid value is "google".